MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tree-view.md

 You can create a tree view by binding the [ItemsSource](/uwp/api/windows.ui.xaml.controls.treeview.itemssource) to a hierarchical data source, or you can create and manage **TreeViewNode** objects yourself.

 To create a tree view, you use a [TreeView](/uwp/api/windows.ui.xaml.controls.treeview) control and a hierarchy of [TreeViewNode](/uwp/api/windows.ui.xaml.controls.treeviewnode) objects.
-You create the node hierarchy by adding one or more root nodes to the **TreeView** control’s [RootNodes](/uwp/api/windows.ui.xaml.controls.treeview.rootnodes) collection.
+You create the node hierarchy by adding one or more root nodes to the **TreeView** control's [RootNodes](/uwp/api/windows.ui.xaml.controls.treeview.rootnodes) collection.
 Each **TreeViewNode** can then have more nodes added to its [Children](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.treeviewnode.children) collection.
 You can nest tree view nodes to whatever depth you require.

 You can bind a hierarchical data source to the [ItemsSource](/uwp/api/windows.ui.xaml.controls.treeview.itemssource) property to provide the tree view content, just as you would with [ListView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listview)'s **ItemsSource**.
 Similarly, use [ItemTemplate](/uwp/api/windows.ui.xaml.controls.treeview.itemtemplate) (and the optional [ItemTemplateSelector](/uwp/api/windows.ui.xaml.controls.treeview.itemtemplate)) to provide a [DataTemplate](https://docs.microsoft.com/uwp/api/windows.ui.xaml.datatemplate) that renders the item.